Status: Returned to owner still malfunctioning on 3/24/2023. Diagnostics started on 12/19/2022

 How odd that three TTLs flagged Bad then since the sound seemed to be working fine on the board all along…

-I got the idea to logic probe the three background tile EPROMs on both your board and my board to see if any of the three showed a “stuck” Address or Data line, or if I could see any other behavior differences between the two boards.
+I next had the idea to logic probe the three background tile EPROMs on both the malfunctioning board and my working System 18 board to see if any of the three EPROMs showed a “stuck” Address or Data line, or if I could see any other behavior differences between the two boards.
 If there was a line that acted differently then I could trace it to the destination and focus on that culprit.
 No luck though – all of the lines showed the same activity on both boards for all three EPROMs as far as I could tell.

 Next, I’ll trace out the connections on the TTLs in the tile rendering area and see what I can find out with them.
 To be continued!